Branson Tourism Center

 Branson Tourism Center’s Isnard points out that Webb also runs a program called K.A.
 S. T. (Kids Are Special Too.)
 K.A.S.T. was founded in 1996 to educate kids about the hazards of drug use and provide an alternative to that use.
 Since that time Webb has traveled to countless school assemblies and other gathering of kids giving a “kid oriented” antidrug presentation and sharing fishing and the outdoors as an alternative to drugs.

 As if that’s not enough, Webb is a professional fishing guide operating Webb’s Guide Service and has become the new owner of CPAA.
 He will take over the operation of CPAA with the start of its 2013 season.
 The first tournament of the 2013 season will be the two day Pro-Am Tournament, “The Bass Pro Fall Spectacular,” on Table Rock Lake out of the Ahoy’s ramp.
-Entries will be taken for the 2013 Bass Pro Shops Fall Spectacular and the rest of the 2013 CPAA season both on-line at www.central-proam.com and via phone at 417-485-5644.
+Entries will be taken for the 2013 Bass Pro Shops Fall Spectacular and the rest of the 2013 CPAA season both on-line at or via phone at 417-485-5644.

 Central Pro-Am Associations Pro Champion to win $40,000 Ranger-Mercury Package